3ricG/grosssh/src/posts/static-site-generator.md

 to regenerate any html files if their corresponding markdown or any of the static html is updated.
 You'll also notice the style is an order-only-prerequisite.
 This is originally from Tavis's Makefile, but I kept it so that my rule would fail if I somehow accidentally deleted the CSS file.
-This also means that if I update the CSS file, it won't trigger all of my html files to be updated, since it the CSS updating is independent of the individual pages.
+This also means that if I update the CSS file, it won't trigger all of my html files to be updated, since updating the CSS is independent of the individual pages.
 The next two rules I left in since they seemed relatively useful.

 The gensitemap is also from Tavis's site, with two modifications - a new root, and an updated `find` command to exclude